isomerpages/mlaw-acd/events/upcoming-events/_posts/Induction Briefing.md

 </table>
 <br>

-The Induction Briefing is organized for the registered dealers in the precious stones and precious metals dealers sector.
-Please complete the following form to sign up.
+Please complete the following form to sign up[https://go.gov.sg/inductionbriefing].
 Each registered dealer may send up to 2 representatives.

 The aim of the briefing is to provide an overview of the Precious Stones and Precious Metals (PSPM) Act 2019.